neilnmartin/dnd5e-graphql-api/README.md

   Domain Driven: DDD is a design pattern that revolves around the definition of domain entities and aggregates, and the decoupling of outside dependencies.
 The scale of this service is still small enough not to require heavily domain driven architecture but basic ideas like decoupling of infrastructure and persistence layers are still useful.

-  SQL database.
+  Document store.
 A lot of the data types are relational (i.e. SubRace -> Race, etc.) BUT there are a number of data objects that have arbitrary properties based on class/race/equipment etc. that may not be predictable as updates to 5E are rolled out.
 I need the schema to be easily mutable, therefore need a document store.
 Also a lot of the aggregate queries could be incredibly slow, potentially.

-  Identity management: currently the plan is to have boilerplate auth flows within the graphql api.
+  Identity management: the plan is to have boilerplate auth flows within the graphql api.
 But in the future may consider splitting into a federation (since gqlgen has support for that with a config) and having a dedicated identity microservice.

   Deployment: Google App Engine?
 Terraform + AWS?